hyperweb-io/kubernetesjs/packages/dashboard/README.md

 # KubernetesJS

-KubernetesJS is a zero-dependency JavaScript library designed to simplify interactions with Kubernetes APIs.
-It provides an easy-to-use, lightweight interface for managing Kubernetes resources directly from JavaScript environments.
+KubernetesJS is a **fully-typed**, zero-dependency TypeScript library designed to simplify interactions with Kubernetes APIs.
+With comprehensive TypeScript support, it provides a strongly-typed interface that makes managing Kubernetes resources clear and predictable, ideal for TypeScript developers looking to integrate Kubernetes management into their applications.

 ## Features

+- **🔒 Fully Typed**: Complete TypeScript definitions for all functions and models for an enhanced development experience.
-- **Zero Dependencies**: Works out of the box without the need for additional installations.
+- **🚀 Zero Dependencies**: Works out of the box without the need for additional installations.
-- **Full Kubernetes API Coverage**: Supports all Kubernetes API endpoints.
+- **📡 Full Kubernetes API Coverage**: Supports all Kubernetes API endpoints with detailed TypeScript types.
-- **Easy to Use**: Simple, clear API methods that make Kubernetes operations straightforward.
+- **👍 Easy to Use**: Simple, clear API methods that make Kubernetes operations straightforward.
-- **Cross-Platform**: Works with Node.js and browser environments.
+- **🌐 Cross-Platform**: Works with both Node.js and browser environments.

 ## Installation